 As seen in the picture, I remove the seeds for a mild jalapeño salt.
 There is little to no heat when you do that.
 You can use the salt on everyone’s food, even a child.
 It would have the wonderful jalapeño taste, but no bite.

 HOWEVER, I have also made 2 batches with the seeds….
 If you like heat, you will love it this way.
-This is not for the weak hearted.
+This jalapeno salt recipe is not for the weak-hearted.
 You would only make it this way for those who love hot foods.
 I have friends that go crazy over hot stuff, so I made the 2 batches for them and myself.
 The rest of my family can’t handle this version.

 I dehydrated my jalapeños at 145 degrees for about 15 hours.
 You can dehydrate yours according to your dehydrator’s directions.